 In closed head injury cases, I work with leading medical specialists who can determine the nature and extent of these injuries and the care my clients will need, now and in the future.
 This is a critical step, because brain damage is not always obvious, particularly in less severe injuries.

 At The Maurer Law Firm, PLLC, my mission is helping injured people get the medical resources, support and compensation they need.
 I will be your strong advocate, seeking the best possible result for you.

-To schedule a free consultation with our aggressive and experienced greater Poughkeepsie injury lawyer, please call The Maurer Law Firm at 845-896-5295 today.
-Our firm serves clients throughout Dutchess County, including Beacon, Hopewell Junction, Wappingers Falls and other areas from our office in Fishkill, New York.
+To schedule a free consultation with our aggressive and experienced greater Hudson Valley injury lawyer, please call The Maurer Law Firm at 845-896-5295 today.
+Our firm serves clients throughout Dutchess County, including Myers Corner, Beacon, Legrangeville and Fishkill, New York.